Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Packed Sequences as Inputs
 ==========================

-When using :class:`~torch.nn.utils.rnn.PackedSequence`, do 2 things:
+When using :class:`~torch.nn.utils.rnn.PackedSequence`, do two things:

 1. Return either a padded tensor in dataset or a list of variable length tensors in the DataLoader's `collate_fn <https://pytorch.org/docs/stable/data.html#dataloader-collate-fn>`_ (example shows the list implementation).
 2. Pack the sequence in forward or training and validation steps depending on use case.